dimitramuni/732A92-Text-Mining/README.md

 # Comparative Study of Binary Sentiment Analysis for the Product Review dataset with the Explainable AI framework

 ## 732A92-Text-Mining
-Academic project at Linköping University
+Academic project at Linköping University, March 2023

 ## Abstract
 This project aimed to analyze binary sentiment for the Amazon Fine Food Reviews [dataset](https://snap.stanford.edu/data/web-FineFoods.html)